SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

   </system.diagnostics>
 ```

-Using the above configuration file the Timer Job Framework will use the `System.Diagnostics.TextWriterTraceListener` to write logs to a file called trace.log in the same folder as the Timer Job .exe.
+Using the above configuration file the timer job framework will use the `System.Diagnostics.TextWriterTraceListener` to write logs to a file called trace.log in the same folder as the Timer Job .exe.
 Other trace listeners are available such as:
 - **ConsoleTraceListener** writes logs to the console.
 - The method described in [Cloud Diagnostics - Take Control of Logging and Tracing in Windows Azure](https://msdn.microsoft.com/en-us/magazine/ff714589.aspx).
 This method uses Microsoft.WindowsAzure.Diagnostics.**DiagnosticMonitorTraceListener**.
 Additional Azure resources can be found here:
     - [Enable diagnostic logging for Azure Websites](http://azure.microsoft.com/en-us/documentation/articles/web-sites-enable-diagnostic-log/)
     - [Troubleshooting Azure Websites in Visual Studio](http://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-troubleshoot-visual-studio/)

-It is strongly advised to use the same logging approach for your custom Timer Job code as you do for the Timer Job Framework.
+It is strongly advised to use the same logging approach for your custom Timer Job code as you do for the timer job framework.
 In your Timer Job code you can use the PnP Core `Log` class:

 ```csharp
 void SiteGovernanceJob_TimerJobRun(object o, TimerJobRunEventArgs e)